fbef0102/Game-Private_Plugin/README.md

     * Ask price before deal
     * I won't repeat any questions or steps that have been already mentioned in manual
     * Extra new request or new function, extra payment
-    * 1-Year warranty since deal, fix any bug for free
+    * Half-Year warranty since deal, fix any bug for free
       * Exception: Bug is caused by other plugin conflict.
       * If the updated version has new extra content, add small payment, no need to re-buy full price again
       * 🟥 You are free to modify source code for your convenience, but this will void the warranty.